-Specific CIP Project Requests in 2016 in Order of Priority Include:
+Specific CIP Project Requests in 2017 in Order of Priority Include:

-- 1. Replace 13 windows - 2.
-Add Rear Patio-Outdoor Function Area
+1. Add Rear Patio-Outdoor Function Area

-Parks, Recreation and Conservation
+Parks and Recreation

-Recreation Commission: The following description is provided from the 2015 Town Master Plan.
+Recreation Commission: The following description is provided from the 2015 Town Master Plan, which was updated by the Recreation Director in November of 2017.

-The Chester Parks and Recreation Commission is an appointed voluntary organization with responsibility for French Field, Nichols Field, and a portion of the Wason Pond Conservation and Recreation area.
-The Recreation Department currently has no full-time employees.
-The Department employs the following part-time employees: Recreation Coordinator; 2 Summer Program Coordinators; 23 summer counselors; and 4 paid referees for soccer and basketball.
+Recreation: The Chester Parks and Recreation Commission is an appointed voluntary organization pursuant to RSA 35-B with responsibility for managing French Field, Nichols Field, and a portion of the Wason Pond Conservation and Recreation Area.
+The role of Recreation is to ensure that a broad range of recreation opportunities is available and accessible for all residents, consistent with the need and interest of the community and within the space and resources available.
+The Recreation Department has one full-time Recreation Director.
+In addition, the Department employs the following seasonal employees: Summer Program Director(s), Head Counselors, Counselors and Lifeguards in addition to referees for our sports programs.